FlockOfBirds/mendix-widget-build-script/README.md

  > npm install --save mendix-widget-build-script

 2) Copy the `sample.travis.yml` to your project root `.travis.yml`
+Note that `your-app-name` is the part in the sandbox URL: https://your-app-name.mxapps.io/ that might differ from the name of the project.
 Update the env: global variable:
 ``` yml
   - MX_APP_NAME=your-app-name